 - Anaconda 4.2 with Python 3.5 (if you add Python)

 - Azure CLI

 - AS OLE DB (SQL Server 2016) provider

-On production servers, the enterprise edition of Machine Learning Server for Windows is licensed by the core.
+On production servers where code supports ongoing business operations or is part of a solution you are selling commercially, you will need the enterprise edition.
+The enterprise edition of Machine Learning Server for Windows is licensed by the core.
 Enterprise licenses are sold in 2-core packs, and you must have a license for every core on the machine.
 For example, on an 8-core server, you would need four 2-core packs.
-For more information, start with the SQL Server pricing page.

 Upgrade existing installations